Separate names with a comma.

 Hi there, I thought I'd dig out this old (and classic) thread to provide additional information.
 I got this from Stephen Bahl through Facebook on November 13, 2009.
 Bahl is from Gearbox and created the Race X and the new HECU classes for Op4.
 He was kind enough to answer some questions I wanted to ask to fill some gaps for the Half-Life wiki I admin, Combine OverWiki.
 Here he gives me interesting information about the Race X. Hope it's ok to put that here; I guess it is.

 Here's the exchange:

-First of all, Rosenberg's first name is not Stanley.
-It's a made up name by developers of Escape Velocity, a third-party addon for Half-Life.
-I thought it was official at the time.
-I used "Stanley Rosenberg" as title when I created a Wikipedia page for Rosenberg.
+Rosenberg's first name is not Stanley.
+It's a made up name by the developers of Escape Velocity, a third-party addon for Half-Life.
+I thought it was his official name.
+I've used "Stanley Rosenberg" as title when I created a Wikipedia article for Rosenberg.

 Me, and my friend mailed Randy Pitchford for Rosenberg's official first name, this was his reply:

 Brian Martel was the creator of the textures and models for Opposing Force.
 He's still at Gearbox Software.

 Damn for Stanley.
 Now that you say it, yeah, it's not given anywhere...
 Thanks for pointing that out.

 Brian Martel could be contacted.
 As the Gearbox guys don't work anymore on the HL series, I guess it would be easier to get answers from them, as I surprisingly did.